ionic-team/ionic-docs/src/pages/react/your-first-app/5-adding-mobile.md

 };
 ```

 Next, add a new bit of logic in the `loadSaved` function.
 On mobile, we can directly point to each photo file on the Filesystem and display them automatically.
-On the web, however, we must read each image from the Filesystem into base64 format, using a new `base64` property on the `Photo` object.
+On the web, however, we must read each image from the Filesystem into base64 format.
 This is because the Filesystem API uses [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) under the hood.
 Update the `loadSaved` function inside of `useEffect` to:

 ```typescript
 const loadSaved = async () => {